javadhamidi/typecomp/README.md

     'mailerPassword' => '',
 );
 ```
+> ⚠ Ensure that none of the files in `includes` are publicly accessible on your webserver

 ### Acknowledgments
 - This project is an extension of the work of [@mitchpk](https://github.com/mitchpk) and [@archergs](https://github.com/archergs) (and I guess a younger me).